Dazdarevic/.NET-6-Clean-Architecture-App-with-Mediator-and-Unit-of-Work/README.md

 Key features:

-Mediator Pattern: Decouples request handling from business logic by using CQRS (Command-Query Responsibility Segregation) for commands and queries.
+**Mediator Pattern**: Decouples request handling from business logic by using CQRS (Command-Query Responsibility Segregation) for commands and queries.

-Unit of Work & Repository Pattern: Implements a clean, abstract data access layer to centralize database operations, ensuring consistency across multiple operations.
+**Unit of Work & Repository Patter**n: Implements a clean, abstract data access layer to centralize database operations, ensuring consistency across multiple operations.

-Clean Architecture: Organizes code into distinct layers, enforcing clear boundaries between business logic, infrastructure, and user interfaces.
+**Clean Architecture**: Organizes code into distinct layers, enforcing clear boundaries between business logic, infrastructure, and user interfaces.

-Middlewares: Custom middlewares are used to handle cross-cutting concerns such as error handling, logging, and authentication.
+**Middlewares**: Custom middlewares are used to handle cross-cutting concerns such as error handling, logging, and authentication.

-DTOs: Simplify data transfer between API and application layers, ensuring separation of concerns.
+**DTOs**: Simplify data transfer between API and application layers, ensuring separation of concerns.

 Technologies
-**.NET 6 / C#
+**.NET 6 / C#**

-Mediator Pattern (CQRS)
+**Mediator Pattern (CQRS)**

-Unit of Work & Repository Pattern
+**Unit of Work & Repository Pattern**

-Clean Architecture
+**Clean Architecture**

-Custom Middlewares
+**Custom Middlewares**

-DTOs**
+**DTOs**

 Setup Instructions

 Clone the repository.

 Navigate to the project directory.

 Build the project using the .NET CLI or Visual Studio.

 Run migrations (if applicable) and start the application.